 Lewis and Clark grad Briann January takes a final trip to Indiana, where she became a star

-Seattle Storm guard Briann January during the first half of a WNBA basketball game against the Chicago Sky, Wednesday, May 18, 2022 in Seattle.
+Storm guard Briann January during the first half of a WNBA game against the Chicago Sky, May 18 in Seattle.
 (Spokesman-Review Wire Archive)

 A fortuitous break in the Storm schedule allowed Briann January a chance to return to Indiana last month for a special 10-year anniversary celebrating the Fever’s 2012 WNBA championship.